 In July of 1998, I was in Maine on vacation, which is when I thought up an idea to buy a sailboat.
 I remember exactly what happened.
 We were driving around Boothbay Harbor and I absentmindedly stated, “You know, I’d like to buy a sailboat.”
 Well, to that comment my father replied, “Yeah, well; you seem to want to do a whole lot, but you never seem to do it!”
 Now at the time, it did not affect me, but over time, I began to think, “What if this once I could prove everyone wrong?”
 That was when I decided to buy a boat.
 It wasn’t just the fact that I loved to sail; it was the fact that I had to prove to the rest of the world and myself that I could do exactly what I said.
 If they didn’t like it, then it was too bad for them.

 I started saving all the money I could.
 I started out with very little.
 Only about $50.
 However, by Christmas it had grown to $500.
 I was not 16 years old at the time, so finding a real job proved extremely difficult.
 I relied on my neighbors John and Sue Oswalt, to allow me to baby-sit for their three boys.
 Actually, as it happened, they supported me more than anyone else did, and they would even ask if I needed more money for the boat.
+They even told me about places where I could find some used boat parts Florida or other areas if I ever decided to make the boat myself.
 Many times they would call and ask if I was short on cash.
 Knowing I am a real movie buff, they would ask if there were any good movies out that they should go see, and then they’d tell me to pick a date.
 I got around $150 from them,

 plus another $300 from relatives at Christmas.
 I opened a bank account on January 4, 1999.
 It contained $425 at the beginning.
 I would eventually drain that number to zero.